Condensed Matter Physics · Electron Microscopy

 Conference Presentations

-The 20th International Microscopy Congress, Busan, South Korea
+20th International Microscopy Congress

 Improving depth resolution using tilt-series coupled multislice electron ptychography

-CPS Fall Meeting, Haikou, China
+CPS Fall Meeting

 Visualization of oxygen vacancies and self-doped ligand holes in La3Ni2O7−δ